alteredtech/SYS6034-project/Project-Paper.md

 Uncontrolled charging risks grid instability and inefficiency.
 Smart charging, as categorized by Dahiwale et al. (2024), enables adaptive control using centralized or decentralized coordination.
 Reinforcement learning methods from Tuchnitz et al. (2021) have shown promise in reducing peak load and improving flexibility.
 Partial charging—emphasized by Bac and Erdem—offers operational benefits, reducing energy costs and improving schedule adherence.

 ## Algorithms for Charging-Aware Routing

-TODO: figure out the VNS, ALNS
-Routing under SoC constraints has been approached through metaheuristics (e.g., VNS, ALNS), hybrid methods, and stochastic control.
+Routing under SoC constraints has been approached through metaheuristics (variable neighbourhood search (VNS), variable neighbourhood descent (VND)), hybrid methods, and stochastic control.
 Bac and Erdem’s VNS/VND solution optimizes routes with partial recharge.
 Jafari and Boyles’ MDP-based routing adjusts to changing travel and queue conditions.
 Reinforcement learning models also show potential for routing integration, as shown by Tuchnitz et al. (2021).

 ## Discrete-Event Simulation with SimPy
 SimPy is widely used for modeling EV operations due to its flexibility in handling asynchronous, time-driven events.
 Zhang and Varma (2024) developed a SimPy-based simulation to test ride-hailing EV strategies using real-world NYC data, demonstrating how EVs interact with chargers, trip requests, and dispatching under realistic conditions.